-In the first year, the breadth study side of the course covers the idea of crusading, the First Crusade, establishment of the Crusader States and the Second Crusade.
+The breadth study side of the course covers the idea of crusading, the First Crusade, the Crusader States, the Second Crusade, the Third Crusade, and the Fourth Crusade.
 Crusading was a combination of the medieval pilgrimage and a war to ‘free’ Jerusalem from Muslim Seljuk control.
 The unprecedented success of the First Crusade in 1099 saw four Latin States develop in Outremer (the ‘land beyond the sea’), and the course looks at how these Frankish societies developed.
 The Second Crusade came about when the Muslim Counter-Crusade began with the fall of Edessa in 1144, but the failure of this crusade in 1148 severely dented Western European enthusiasm for crusading.
+The Islamic Counter-Crusade and the establishment of jihad was a reaction to these events, through the rise of Nur al Din and Saladin, culminating in the 1187 capture of Jerusalem.
+The Third Crusade, with Richard the Lionheart and Saladin, ended ended in a stalemate.
+The Fourth Crusade was an aberration, as the crusaders sacked Orthodox Christian Constantinople in 1204.
 This side of the course introduces students to the different interpretations of historians.
-The other side of the course, the depth study, looks at Henry II from his origins and accession to the throne in 1154, to his death in 1189 surrounded by a rebellious family.
-Henry II became the most powerful monarch in Western Europe, ruler of an Angevin ‘empire’ which stretched from Scotland to the Pyrenees.
-Yet his relations with family and friends were to seriously threaten his throne, from rebellious sons Richard and John, to the murder of Thomas Becket, Archbishop of Canterbury and Henry’s one time greatest friend.
-This side of the course introduces the students to work with original source documents.

 Revolutions and Dictatorships gives students a framework from which to understand the democratic society in which we live today through studying the political and cultural developments in nations such as Russia or Germany in the 20th century, and earlier British history.
 There are three components to the A level, two of which are assessed through written examinations and the other is a piece of coursework.

 The first year follows the theme of revolution, looking at the overthrow of absolute monarchies.
 Students begin the breadth study which covers the hundred years that saw the transformation of Russia from an empire ruled by Tsars, who had absolute power, to the USSR, the first Marxist state, ruled by the Communist Party.
 The first part of the course looks at the reigns of the last three tsars and explores the reasons for the collapse of Tsardom, as well as the origins and consequences of the two Revolutions of 1917.
 The course will also introduce students to the various debates that exist between historians.

 The second year of the course follows the theme of dictatorship and students continue both topics.
 The breadth study examines the dictatorships of Lenin, Stalin and Khrushchev, and raises the question of how much Russia was changed in the process of becoming the USSR.
 Was life for the soviet citizen so very different from life under the Tsars?
 The depth study investigates the reasons for the execution of Charles 1, the outbreak of the Civil War and the subsequent dictatorship of Oliver Cromwell.
 The focus is on understanding the relationship between government and people.